olizzh0105/review-data-source-analysis/README.md

 Apple App Store remains an analytically valuable complementary source, particularly because of the richer review text and highly complete application-version information observed in the current dataset.

+The Phase II findings therefore do not support selecting one app-review platform as universally superior for analytical purposes.

 ---

 ## Limitations

-The project has progressed from an initial feasibility assessment into large-scale exploratory analysis, but several limitations remain.
+The project has progressed from an initial feasibility assessment into large-scale exploratory and issue-level analysis, but several limitations remain.

 ### Collection Limitations